"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 Necra—where a Black Citadel is found and unearthed, where a man named Bohl Tavar finds The Book of the Magiss, also called The Book of Twelve, and immerses himself in the art of the deceased Master Mages.
 Entering into a pact with Orm, he exchanges his soul for power.
 And Orm the Devourer honors the pact—at the outset—transforming a lowly tavar of a rural province into Styx’s Priest-King, the Arch-Sorcerer Boltavar.
 The Magiss’ ancient citadel becomes his stronghold in the heart of Necra, the city in the heart of Styx from which his hordes emerge to carve an empire that stretches across half the world.

 The Arch-Sorcerer’s Orm-inspired scholarship reveals many things to him previously lost – Orm’s so-called ‘hidden knowledge’.
 Boltavar proclaims that an advanced, god-like race of benevolent beings inhabited the world prior to humankind’s coming, and that the One unjustly cast out these Pre-men lest humanity be enlightened by their knowledge – Orm’s lie!—the god-like race in reality the fallen Nyr.
 He locates the site of Sarnathr’s battle with the Ach-Sorcerer Thealden and unearths the stratum at which the Magiss had acquired the dragon’s blood for their blood-orbs.
 Through Orm’s enabling, he gathers the remaining blood—scattered atomies that he draws into a thirteenth orb.
-Determining that Tep Hoteh, the High Cauldron, is the very Pit into which the Arch-Saervan Thealden cast Marmanil Sarnathr, Boltavar uses his new blood-orb and applies his knowledge from the Book of the Magiss to regenerate and muster legions more Feyhd’ru directly from the Cauldron, the Magiss’ race made in imitation of men and Feyhd’elth.
+Determining that Tep Attl, the High Cauldron, is the very Pit into which the Arch-Saervan Thealden cast Marmanil Sarnathr, Boltavar uses his new blood-orb and applies his knowledge from the Book of the Magiss to regenerate and muster legions more Feyhd’ru directly from the Cauldron, the Magiss’ race made in imitation of men and Feyhd’elth.
 They pour forth from the Cauldron’s mouth, hordes of them.
 He mounts the thirteenth blood-orb atop a scepter he forges to symbolize his world-emperorship.

 The Arch-Sorcerer’s armies conquer many lands and enslave many peoples.
 One of Orm’s dragons rises from Necra’s black citadel to do Bohl Tavar’s bidding.
 With it, he subdues the Far East where he discovers a second Black Citadel with its dragons.
 Male and female, they spawn more dragons.
 His armies conquer and enslave the Southern Continent, the peaceful lands of Zimba where he finds and unearths yet another Black Citadel at the source of three rivers, high in the Skull Mountains.